-2015-001 Lack of Adequate Segregation of Duties in the System of Controls and reporting functions necessary to ensure an adequate internal control system.
-The
+2016-001 Lack of Adequate Segregation of Duties in the System of Controls and reporting functions necessary to ensure an adequate internal control system.
+The District primarily operates its accounting and reporting functions with three individuals.

 Condition: The size of the District's office staff precludes an adequate segregation of accounting over financial reporting, the selection and application for accounting principles, and the safeguarding of assets.
 Proper segregation of duties provides a system of checks and balances on the accounting system and reduces the risk of errors and irregularities, both intentional and unintentional.